 Detecting the presence of P. infestans took longer.
 The technology didn't detect changes in VOC emissions until three to four days after the researchers inoculated the tomato plants.

-"This is not much faster than the onset of visual symptoms of downy mildew," Wei says.
-“However, the crop monitoring system ensures that growers don't have to rely on detecting the slightest visual symptoms.
-Continuous monitoring would allow growers to identify plant diseases as quickly as possible, helping them to limit the spread of the disease. "
+"This isn't much faster than the visual symptoms of downy mildew disease appear," Wei says.
+"However, the crop monitoring system ensures that growers do not have to rely on detecting the slightest visual symptoms.
+Continuous monitoring would allow growers to identify plant diseases as quickly as possible, helping them to limit the spread of the disease." .

 The green patch prototypes are already able to detect 13 different VOCs of as many crops with high precision.